Max Kepler Player Props: Twins vs. Mariners

 Max Kepler At The Plate

-- In 19 games this year (29.7%), Kepler has picked up an RBI, and in eight of those games (12.5%) he had more than one.
-He has also driven in three or more of his team's runs in two contests.
+- Kepler has picked up an RBI in 30.8% of his games this season, with two or more RBI in 13.8% of his games.
+He has also produced three or more runs in three contests.

-- In 21 of 64 games this season, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.